HenrikJoreteg/moonboots/readme.md

 - `sourceMaps` (optional, boolean, default: false) - set to true to enable sourcemaps (sets browserify.debug to true)
 - `resourcePrefix` (optional, string, default: '/') - specify what dirname should be prefixed when generating html source.
 If you're serving the whole app statically you may need relative paths.
 So just passing resourcePrefix: '' would make the template render with `<script src="app.js"></script>` instead of `<script src="/app.js"></script>`.
 - `minify` (optional, boolean, default: true) An option for whether to minify JS and CSS.
+- `cache` (optional, boolean, default: true) An option for whether or not to recalculate the bundles each time
-- `developmentMode` (optional, boolean, default: false) If this is true, the css and js will be rebuilt on every call to jsSource and cssSource.
-Neither will be minified even if minify is set to true.
+- `developmentMode` (optional, boolean, default: false) If this is true, forces cache to false, minify to true, and disables buildDirectory

 ## About Source Maps